lsst/dp1_lsst_io/docs/products/known_issues_and_subtleties.rst

 We are currently integrating a major change to our deblender that we hope will mitigate this problem in future processing, and future data releases will definitely include a coadd mask plane indicating when skipping still occurs, making the problem easier to diagnose.

-It is likely that our direct image processing in crowded fields will still lag that dedicated crowded-field photometry codes; Rubin's focus for these fields has always been image subtraction (where we do expect to compete with the state of the art), with the :ref:`catalogs-object` catalog a best-effort addition.
+It is likely that our direct image processing in crowded fields will still lag dedicated crowded-field photometry codes; Rubin's focus for these fields has always been image subtraction (where we do expect to compete with the state of the art), with the :ref:`catalogs-object` catalog a best-effort addition.

 Image units
 ===========